rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-10-17-rust-ffi-nng.md

     //...
 ```

-Basically, I can't unwrap the `Option<_>` field as a mutable reference and in the same scope call a method that also borrows a mutable reference to the struct.
+Basically, we can't unwrap the `Option<_>` field as a mutable reference and in the same scope call a method that also borrows a mutable reference to the struct.
 Fine, try removing `mut`:
 ```
 error[E0502]: cannot borrow `*ctx` as mutable because `ctx.aio.0` is also borrowed as immutable --> runng/src/protocol/pull.rs:113:37